CompuCell3D/PythonScriptingManual/docs/field_secretion.rst

-While the ability to have fine control over how the chemicals get secreted/uptaken is a useful feature, quite often we would like to know the total amount of the chemical that was added to the simulation as a result of the call to one of the ``secrete`` or ``uptake`` functions from he secretor object.
+While the ability to have fine control over how the chemicals get secreted/uptaken is a useful feature, quite often we would like to know the total amount of the chemical that was added to the simulation as a result of the call to one of the ``secrete`` or ``uptake`` functions from the secretor object.

-Let us rewrite previous example using the API ythat facilitates tracking of the amount of chemical that was added:
+Let us rewrite the previous example using the API that facilitates tracking the amount of chemical that was added: